 Nicolas Arrieta, Nerea Ramon, Ivan Zabrodin (M1-EIT DSC project 2020-2021).
 Synaptic delays for temporal pattern recognition.

-Rafael Mosca (Mar-Sept 2020).
+Rafael Mosca (EIT DIGITAL, Mar-Sept 2020).
 Spiking neural networks for event-based stereovision.
 DS4H grant.

 Yilei Li and Yijie Wang (2019-2020).
 Scene segmentation from event-based videos.

 Aloïs Turuani and Morgan Briancon (2019-2020, with Dr. Marc Antonini).
 Video coding using Spiking Neural Networks.

 Khunsa Aslam (2019-2020, Erasmus+).
 Synaptic delays for Spatio-temporal pattern recognition.